 These formal foundations are conceptually and logically defective because Keynes never came to grips with profit.
 Methodologically, Keynes’ hardcore premises are forever unacceptable.

 In Samuelson’s synthesis, the defective Walrasian microfoundations and the defective Keynesian macrofoundations were cobbled together.
 Samuelson’s textbook consisted of two well-balanced halves: microeconomics and macroeconomics.
 Needless to emphasize that both halves did not logically fit together.

 Science is committed to material and formal consistency.
 Samuelson’s textbook had ― with a probability close to 1 ― the lowermost scientific content of all textbooks ever written.
 Supply-demand-equilibrium will forever stand out as the silliest model in the history of sciences.

 The fact of the matter is: the microeconomic axioms are inconsistent, the macroeconomic axioms are inconsistent, and the synthesis of the two sets is by consequence also inconsistent.
-No hardcore wherever one looks.
+No hard scientific core wherever one looks.

 By implication, economic policy guidance NEVER has had sound scientific foundations.
 Whatever economists in general or Samuelson, in particular, have argued for or against the market economy has NO scientific content at all.
 Whatever one hears from the right side or the left side about how the economy works is not more than unfounded political blather.

 Contemporary economics in its orthodox and heterodox variants is the epitome of a collective aberration that started with the father of modern economics 70+ years ago and is still going on.
-Scientifically rather untalented, Samuelson’s professional offspring never figured out the methodological hardcore of economics.#5 To this day, economics in its actual realization as Walrasianism, Keynesianism, Marxianism, Austrianism is a heap of proto-scientific garbage.
+Scientifically rather untalented, Samuelson’s professional offspring never figured out the methodological hardcore of economics.#5 To this day, economics in its actual realization as Walrasianism, Keynesianism, Marxianism, and Austrianism is a heap of proto-scientific garbage.

 #1 See Euclidean economics, Kelvin Rowley profiles the leading figure in postwar economics, Paul Samuelson